eCook Meal

 TOSS THE TABBOULEH

-When the bulgur is cooked, add in the diced cucumber, chopped parsley, and spiced tomatoes.
+When the bulgur is cooked, add in the diced Cucumber, chopped parsley, and spiced tomatoes.
 Toss through the vinaigrette to taste and get ready to eat!

 TASTE OF THE MED

 Make a bed of rinsed baby spinach and load it with the Mediterranean tabbouleh.
-Top with the crispy spanakopita, dollop over the tzatziki, and garnish with the fresh mint leaves.
+Top with the crispy spanakopita, dollop over the Tzatziki, and garnish with the fresh mint leaves.
 Stunning, Chef!

 BAKE THE SPANAKOPITA